-- 13.1.
-All teams and individuals wishing for a chance to advance to the KyNASP® State Championship Tournament on March 17-18, 2023 must compete in at least one state qualifying tournament between December 2nd, 2022 and February 25th 2023.
-Teams and individuals will be ranked during this time based on their best state qualifying score. - 13.2.
-The top 100 teams in the elementary division, the top 125 teams in the middle school division, and the top 125 teams in the high school division from all state qualifying tournaments combined will advance to the KyNASP® State Tournament.
-Teams ranked with national qualifying scores not in the top 100 elem or top 125 middle/high will also advance.
-(National qualifying scores of 2500+ elementary, 3000+ middle, or 3100+ high will advance). - 13.3.
-Second teams can advance but will register for flight positions after all qualifying first teams. - 13.4.
-The top 150 individuals by gender and division, not advancing as part of a team will advance to the state tournament based on their highest state qualifying tournament score. (rankings can be found at www.nasptournaments.org just click on the red "Rankings" button.
-Individuals ranked in the top 150 by gender/division can register for the state tournament.
-If they are part of an advancing school team, they must register as part of their school's team.
-If not, they register as an individual.)
+- 12.1.
+All teams and individuals wishing for a chance to advance to the KyNASP® State Championship Tournament on March 28-30, 2024 must compete in at least one state qualifying tournament between December 1st, 2023 and March 2nd, 2024.
+Teams and individuals will be ranked during this time based on their best state qualifying score. - 12.2.
+The top 100 elementary, top 120 middle school, top 140 high school teams will advance to the KyNASP® State Tournament.
+Teams beyond the top 100 elem, top 120 middle and top 140 high school ranked with state qualifying scores of 2500+ elementary, 3000+ middle, or 3100+ high also will advance. - 12.3.
+Schools may only register one team per division.
+Second teams will have an opportunity to post scores in a virtual tournament after the state tournament for a chance to advance to the National Tournament if they can post a state qualifier score of 2500+ elementary, 3000+ middle, or 3100+ high. - 12.4.
+The top 150 individuals by gender and division, not advancing as part of a team will advance to the state tournament based on their highest state qualifying tournament score.
+If they are beyond the top 150 with a personal state qualifying score of 290+ high school, 280+ middle school, or 270+ elementary, they may also register.
+Those in the top 150 that are part of a qualifying team will register with the qualifying team.
+Archers in the top 150 may be part of a team this does not change the list of the top 150.
+(Rankings can be found at www.nasptournaments.org by clicking on the red "Rankings" button.

-14. General
+13. General